Git - Adding and Using Multiple Origins

 1. Multiple URLs can be added under the existing origin entry

 The primary origin will thus appear in the list twice – the first time because it was cloned from and is already configured as origin, and the second time because it will be added as origin-PROVIDER.
-That’s done simply for consistency and it does not affect behavior.
+That’s done simply for consistency and does not affect behavior.

 For a project that was cloned from GitHub and is about to be configured for multiple providers, the procedure might look like this: